← Back to research

 What is AI Scientist?

-A fully autonomous scientific research system from Sakana AI that generates hypotheses, designs and runs experiments, analyzes data, and writes scientific papers in LaTeX — all without human intervention. v2 was the first AI system to have a paper accepted through peer review.
+A fully autonomous scientific research system from Sakana AI that generates hypotheses, designs and runs experiments, analyzes data, and writes scientific papers in LaTeX — all without human intervention. v2 was the first AI system to have a paper accepted through peer review, and the methodology was published in Nature in March 2026.

 What is the difference between v1 and v2?